-The Buttercup Winter Hazel is a small deciduous shrub in the witch hazel family that is a native of Japan.
+The Buttercup Winter Hazel is a medium-sized deciduous shrub in the witch hazel family that is a native of Japan.
 It grows no higher than six feet tall with a spreading form that fills out to a branchy width that is as wide as it is tall.
 The foliage is not particularly spectacular in the spring and summer, and can often be lost in these seasons, though it does provide an excellent nesting habitat for birds and small mammals.
 It is in the fall and especially the winter, as its common name suggests, that the species truly shines.
-In the fall the leaves turn bright fiery yellows and reds that are much brighter in color than the muted yellow that will be on display later.
+In the fall the leaves turn bright fiery yellow that is much brighter in color than the muted yellow that will be on display later.
 These fall leaves shed to make way for ghostly gray branches that will. for a short time, exhibit no sign of life at all.
 That is when the show begins.

 Depending on how mild a winter you experienced, new growth will start to develop along the branches of the Buttercup Winter Hazel in the form of reddish flower buds.
-Soon, these burst open and reveal a pendulous cluster of translucent buttercup shaped and colored flowers.
+Soon, these burst open and reveal a pendulous cluster of translucent buttercup-shaped and colored flowers.
 These pale-yellow little flowers will linger for a few weeks to a few months, depending on the weather.
-While in bloom, be sure to take advantage of their lovely fragrance as much as possible too.
+While in bloom, be sure to take advantage of their lovely fragrance as much as possible, too.

 |Botanical Name||Corylopsis pauciflora|

 |Common Name||Buttercup Winter Hazel|

 |Mature Size||4.00 to 6.00 ft.
 Tall 4.00 to 6.00 ft.
 Wide|